ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 The only thing Neovim is missing is a tagged stable release.
 But there's no need to wait.
 Right now you can clone Neovim, compile it, and have an editor that works with all your existing plugins.

 If you are a Vim user, I strongly recommend switching to Neovim.
-It's everything you want, and more.
+It's the Vim you're used to, but with plugins you never knew you wanted.

 ---